 The word compromise sometimes has a negative connotation.
 Some people feel that compromising is synonymous with either giving in or giving up cherished principles.
 They struggle to concede even the smallest point.
 However, diplomacy is based on tradeoffs and finding an acceptable middle ground.
 Aim to create a win-win situation where both parties walk away gaining something.

-When you and the other person come to an understanding, move on and don’t look back.
+Knowing when and how to move on from conflict at work is the most difficult skill to master.
+When you and the other person come to an understanding — even if it’s not your ideal scenario — move on and don’t look back.
 You don’t have to be best friends with people who rub you the wrong way, but you do have to be civil and professional.
-Life is too short to let grudges fester in the workplace.

 Sometimes empathy and dialogue go only so far.
 If the issue is serious, such as workplace bullying, and you’ve done all you can to resolve it, don’t feel bad about asking management or human resources to recommend a way forward.
 Effective conflict resolution occasionally requires a mediator.
 Just be sure to approach management in an even-headed manner — and maintain that throughout the process.

-Your workplace is made up of various personality types.
-You will naturally gravitate toward some colleagues and away from others.
+Mastering conflict resolution is a vital skill that enhances your professional and personal life.
+By staying calm, communicating effectively and being open to compromise, you can navigate workplace conflicts with grace and professionalism.
 The smart move for your career — and emotional health — is to not become embroiled in petty problems or workplace politics.
 And who knows?
 By having an open mind and spirit, you may even come to appreciate the finer qualities of a former rival.